 This web page shows only a small excerpt of our Nyckaelson research.
-Another 149 words (11 lines of text) covering the years 1296, 1296, 1669, 1688, 1683, 1688, 1655, 1728, 1694, 1698, 1712, 1714, 1720 and 1725 are included under the topic Early Nyckaelson History in all our PDF Extended History products and printed products wherever possible.
+Another 76 words (5 lines of text) covering the years 1296, 1296, 1669, 1688, 1683, 1688, 1655, 1728, 1694, 1698, 1712, 1714, 1720 and 1725 are included under the topic Early Nyckaelson History in all our PDF Extended History products and printed products wherever possible.

 Nyckaelson Spelling Variations